lakisan1/trivia-challenge/README.md

 When adding questions from Trivia-Challege the "seqNo" starts over for now i have no fix exept going into mongodb an manually changing the number.

 --------------------------------------------------

-Steps for fixing ' and " will be added soon with the rest of the steps for "correctAnswer" & "inCorrectAnswers"